Adammiszczak/Adammiszczak.github.io/about-me/index.md

 * Css
 * Sass
 * Javascript
+* Typescript
+* Node.js
 * Php - basic
 * MySql - basic
+* MongoDB - basic
 * Hostings and servers knowledge
-* Regexp
-* Git
+* GitHub Actions
+* Usage of Jekyll, Hugo and many CMS (wordpress, prestashop, shoper...)
-* Jekyll and Hugo
+* Unit and integration tests
-* Yaml

 ### Skills which I'm developing
 My skills which I'm learning or using in non-comercial way:

-* React.js with many concepcts and frameworks
-* Node.js
-* Puppeteer.js
-* Express.js
+* Nest.js

 ### Soft Skills
 I have also some soft skills:

 * Logical thinking
-* Customer services and relations skills
+* Customer service and Customer relations skills
 * Motivation and focus
 * Ability to negotiate
 * Communication skills and Teamwork